Perspective | This pandemic, I’m drinking through the souvenir wine I’ve collected since I was 14

 “This is the day to shape the days upon," I wrote in my travel journal.
 I wanted to stop being my old self and start being whoever I’d “become” while traveling that year.

-Over the next decade, I’d have many similar moments, feeling myself click into place while on a trip.
+Over the next decade, I would have many similar moments, feeling myself click into place while on a trip.
 Travel unearthed clues about who I was supposed to be.

 The tasting: At 11 p.m. on a Wednesday night nearly 12 years later, I fired up Zoom and called my parents 2,700 miles away.
 It felt poetic to open a wine from my favorite family vacation destination with them present (virtually, at least).